Niagara Falls Public Library (New York): History

 The Brydges Building opened March 9, 1974, after the library's collections had outgrown the former Carnegie Library down the street.
 As of 1995, the library's Centennial, more than 400,000 printed volumes, periodicals, media, and a wide variety of other publications and documents were located within the library.
-The third floor is home to a vibrant Local History Department, containing more the 10,000 books and thousands of pictures and other ephemera, worked to preserve the rich history of Niagara Falls.
-Special youth collections and services were provided in a highly functional and attractive Children's Department, and the Audio Visual Department was expanding its services to meet the high demand for video recordings and other media.
+The third floor is home to a vibrant Local History Department, containing more than 10,000 books and thousands of pictures and other ephemera, worked to preserve the rich history of Niagara Falls.
+Special youth collections and services were provided in a Children's Department, and the Audio Visual Department was expanding its services to meet the high demand for video recordings and other media.

 The Niagara Falls Public Library was originally built in 1814 when head man General Parkhurst Whitney and a group founded the "Grand Niagara Library" with a collection of 40 books.
 The library extended to 502 books in 1852 and was housed in the Third Street School.
 With the expansion of so many books, the library outgrew its old home and moved into the Frontier Mart on Falls Street.
 During this time, the library applied to the New York State Education Department for a legal charter.
 The library was eventually moved to two large rooms in the Arcade Building on Falls Street.
 The library opened its doors on February 1, 1895, and on February 28, 1895, the legal charter for the library was signed by Melvil Dewey, marking the official opening of the Niagara Falls Public Library.